 Comment on or view a planning application

-- If you want to make a comment supporting or objecting to an application, it must be about the planning merits of the application.
-We can only take into account issues which are material planning considerations.
+Your comment supporting or objecting to an application must be about the planning merits of the application.
+We can only consider issues known as material considerations.

 - highway safety

 - flood risk

 - impact on natural environment (like trees or wildlife)

 Not material considerations

 We can’t accept comments about:

 - you think there’s too many of something already